Ryano756364/favorite-college-team-app/README.md

 ` Event System & State System `

 ` Whenever a value is changed - updating content on screen (rerendering) `

+` Updating state is only done through the setter function `

+` Array destructuring may have been the chosen way to handle state because you can have multiple states on the same element `